Mary Dillingham Frear: Public life

 Walter was an associate justice of the Supreme Court of both the Provisional Government of Hawaii and the Republic of Hawaii, and chief justice of the Territory of Hawaii.
 In 1907, he was appointed Governor of the Territory of Hawaii.

 Mary was a poet, writer and community activist.
 Her poems were published in newspapers, eventually compiled into books.
 Two of her books were about the flora of Hawaii.
 She published a book on the lives of her grandparents Lowell Smith and Abigail Willis Tenney.
-Known for her community involvement, she was active with a local theatre group, was instrumental in building the YWCA in Honolulu, and was a regent of the University of Hawaii for two decades.
+Known for her community involvement, she was active with a local theatre group, was instrumental in building the YWCA in Honolulu, was a member of the Daughters of Hawaii, and was a regent of the University of Hawaii for two decades.
 During World War II, she sat on the advisory board of the Hawaiian Chapter of the committee to Defend America by Aiding the Allies.
 Among their endeavors was fund raising to provide ambulance trailers and soup kitchens to the allies.

 The Frears built a home in 1908 at 1434 Punahou Street.
 It was considered a mansion in its day.
 Upon moving in, they held a housewarming party for hundreds of guests.
 They continued throughout their lives to make the home available for groups who needed accommodations for social gatherings or business meetings.